 But that also means you can weld aluminum 14 gauge to 1/8 in. thick with the spool gun.
-Plus, there is less of a chance for the wire to bind or a bird’s nest to form with the shorter wire path of a spool gun.
+Plus, there is less chance for the wire to bind or a bird’s nest to form with the shorter wire path of a spool gun.

-Given the cost for this unit, with the spool gun added, the price-to-performance ratio is still excellent for those who need to work with aluminum and steel.
+Given the cost for the Eastwood MIG 135, with the spool gun added, the price-to-performance ratio is still excellent for those who need to work with aluminum and steel.

 MIG Torch and Ground Clamp

 The MIG torch is a Tweco style gun.
 For those who have ever had to find parts on a weekend or after hours, you know that is a huge plus.

-You can find replacement parts for the gun just about anyplace, including big box stores.
+You can find replacement parts for the gun in just about any place, including big box stores.

 Also, the gound clamp has a braided wire strap connecting the jaws.

 On some more expensive, competing units, this is usually missing, most likely to keep costs down.
 But we are happy to see Eastwood included it to help establish a good ground.

 So, as the company product line grew, Curt made sure the tools met his standards.
 It showed to his customers, and over time the Eastwood name earned a good reputation.
 When it came time to add welders, he continued that philosophy.

 While this welder is made for Eastwood in China, they took care to put together a product worthy of carrying the companies name.
-Even as a relative newcomer to the welding market, that care showed and this welder has grown a devoted fan base.
+Even as a relative newcomer to the welding market, that care has shown, as they have grown a devoted fan base.

 Why tell you all of that?
 Well, because this product has a track record.
 Many of the budget-priced MIG welders on the market do not.
 An established product provides peace of mind for many buyers since they are not buying an unknown.